corsairmarks/technician_slave_fix/mod/README.md

 * 4.0.0 Updated for Stellaris version 3.2.1 "Herbert" - no functionality changes, integrated underlying game changes
 * 4.0.1 Mark as compatible with Stellaris version 3.2.2 "Herbert" - the game patch had no script changes
 * 4.0.2 Update `mortal_initiate` job trigger
+* 4.0.3 Mark as deprecated - unnecessary in Stellaris 3.3 "Libra" and higher

 ## Source Code